singular-gpispace/pfd-parallel/README.md

     pfdconfig.options.percentage then has to be set to an integer p between 0 and 100 to specify that the p/100 largest of all input functions should be processed with parallelism per individual function (with choice of algorithm specified in pfdconfig.options.algorithm)

-* algorithmic strategy for sequential processing of functions (in the field pfdconfig.options.algorithm)
+* algorithmic strategy for sequential processing of functions (to be specified in the field pfdconfig.options.algorithm)
   Note that parallel processing of individual functions always uses the Leinartas strategy.
   * Leinartas
   * MultivariateApart